Pseudo-Automorphisms of positive entropy on the blowups of products of projective spaces: Introduction

+We remark that $h(f_w) = \log 1.28064 \dots$ is the smallest known topological entropy $(> 0$) of a pseudo-automorphism on a rational threefold which is not of product type.
+In \cite{BK11}, the authors have constructed a pseudo-automorphism $f$ on the blowup of $\PP^3$ at $2$ points and $13$ curves with $h(f) = \log 1.28064 \dots$.
+Our construction is different from theirs; for instance, $f$ is induced by a quadratic birational map on $\PP^3$, while the $f_w$ in Corollary \ref{Cor1} (4) all come from cubic maps; see the end of Section 4 for more details.

+When $(p, q, r) = (2, 7, 3)$, $f_w$ is an automorphism of the blow-up of the projective plane at $10$ points.
+This automorphism coincides with the one constructed in \cite[Appendix]{BK} and \cite[Theorem 1.1]{Mc07}.

+When $(p, q, r) = (2, 6, 4)$, $w$ (or its power) seems to have been geometrically realized early by Coble and Cossec-Dolgachev (cf.~\cite[p.~39]{Do}).

+When $(p,q,r)=(3,4,3)$, the group of pseudo-automorphisms of the blowup of $\PP^2 \times \PP^2$ at certain collections of $7$ points has been studied in \cite{D} using different techniques.
+It would be interesting to compare our construction with that in \cite{D}.

+The structure of the paper is the following.
+In Section 2 we first recall the definition of the Weyl group $W(p,q,r)$ and of Coxeter elements.
+We then introduce marked cubic curves, we define an action of $W(p,q,r)$ on the markings and we study some properties of this action.
+In Section 3 we state Theorem \ref{ThB} which will be used in the proof of Theorem \ref{ThA}.
+In Section 4 we prove Theorems \ref{ThB} and \ref{ThA} in the case $p=2$ and we also study some aspects of the geometry of $X_{2,q,4}$ and of the pseudo-automorphism $f_w$.
+In the last Section 5 we complete the proof of Theorems \ref{ThA} and \ref{ThB} for all $p\geq 2$.

+We remark that in Oguiso-Perroni \cite{OP}, the authors have constructed automorphisms (of product type) of positive entropy and even with Siegel disks on the product of McMullen's rational surface and a toric variety.
+Moreover, after the arXiv version of the present paper appeared, Oguiso and Troung \cite{OT} constructed very interesting examples of primitive automorphisms of positive entropy on certain rational or Calabi-Yau $3$-folds.

-1pc {\bf Acknowledgement.} The present work took place when the second author was visiting Bayreuth in November 2011 and in the realm of the DFG Forschergruppe 790 �Classification of algebraic surfaces and compact complex manifolds� and partly supported by an ARF of NUS.
-We express our thanks to Professor Fabrizio Catanese for his interest, warm encouragement and hospitality.
-The second author would like to thank Max Planck Institute for the warm hospitality and Professor C. McMullen for the discussion on the Salem numbers.
+1pc {\bf Acknowledgement.} The present work took place when the second author was visiting Bayreuth in October 2011 and in the realm of the DFG Forschergruppe 790 Classification of algebraic surfaces and compact complex manifolds and was partly supported by an ARF of NUS.
+We express our thanks to Professor Catanese for his interest, warm encouragement and hospitality, and Professor Dolgachev for bringing the very interesting paper \cite{D} to our attention.
+The second author would like to thank Max Planck Institute for Mathematics, Bonn, for the warm hospitality, Professor T. -C. Dinh for clarifying the relation between entropy and dynamical degrees and Professor McMullen for the discussion on the Salem numbers.